 Protecting Vinyl Floors Outside:

 - Only install them under a roofed or covered outdoor surface to shield them from rain.

 - Install a protective and waterproof mat over them.

 - Use rubber or foam padding under heavy furniture.

-- Wipe and clean the vinyl floor regularly.
+- Wipe and clean them regularly.

-- Don’t use corrosive cleaners like bleach on the vinyl floor.
+- Don’t use corrosive cleaners like bleach.

 - Seal holes and gaps in the floor.

 You can use vinyl floors outdoors, but it won’t last as long as other flooring options.
 It’s best to use them under a roof or a covered outdoor surface to prevent them from weather elements.

 The best type of vinyl flooring to use outdoors is luxury vinyl flooring.